 There are several reasons that your business should have a code of conduct, including:

-Shows customers and other companies you have integrity.
+- It shows customers and other companies you have integrity

-Deciding what to include in a code of conduct may vary depending on your business or industry, but there are several different areas that are commonly addressed.
+Deciding what to include in a code of conduct may vary depending on your business or industry, but there it’s important to address several common areas.
 Some of the most common elements are:

 Integrity—Integrity is how you expect your employees to react in any ethical situations, especially when it involves a customer.